pdillinger/wormhashing/README.md

 double hashing variants.
 As yet, we have not detected (using [bloom_simulation_tests](bloom_simulation_tests/)) any significant, repeatable deviation from what you would get with independent hash functions by using 64-bit worm hashing.
 (The loss from double hashing and variants is quite detectable for some configurations.)

+A key usability advantage of worm hashing over e.g. double hashing is *never wasting hash entropy* when it could have been used.
+It is relatively easy to prove that any contiguous sequence of worm-generated values have maximal entropy from the original hash: the maximum of either the combined sizes of the generated values or the size of the original hash.
+The top mistake in efficient hashing is leaving quality hash information unused (or severely under-utilized); worm hashing is a simple and clear recipe for avoiding that top mistake.

 Aside from getting wide multiplication results, the code is very simple.
 In fact, being able to pass around a 64-bit hash as a complete input descriptor can simplify some code.